ddev/ddev/docs/content/users/topics/sharing.md

 ## Using localhost.run service

 * Another solution is to use [`https://localhost.run/`](https://localhost.run/) .
 It provides a proxy service to point a domain name to your localhost without setting up or installing any packages.
-* All you need to do is identify the **http** port of the ddev server and run `ssh -R 80:localhost:PORT localhost.run` you will get the publicly accessible URL.
+* All you need to do is identify the **http** port of the ddev server and run `ssh -R 80:localhost:PORT localhost.run` you will get a publicly accessible URL.
-* Make sure you have one ssh key in your local (no need to add anywhere separately it will prompt to fingerprint on first run)
+* Make sure you have one ssh key in your local (no need to add anywhere separately it will prompt to fingerprint on first run).
 * If you wish to use [`Custom Domains`](https://localhost.run/docs/custom-domains) they have a paid plan.

 ## Using nip.io or Custom Name Resolution Locally